Questions I’ve been asked:

 What are you currently working on?

-As always, I seem to be working on two projects, currently.
+As always, I seem to be working on several projects, concurrently.

-Having written The Healing Touch essentially for friends, I now feel it’s time for a re-write.
+Having written The Healing Touch, the first novel in the Love Beyond Reason series, essentially for friends, I have just finished re-writing and re-publishing the novel with a wonderful new cover by the talented Jane Dixon-Smith.
 The story is about the life and death of my dear, and uber-talented friend, Steven.
-It is a story full of intrigue and emotional ups and downs and now that Steven has been dead for nearly five years, I can look at what happened more clearly.
+But it is also a love story, a story full of intrigue and emotional ups and downs and now that Steven has been dead for six years, I can look at what happened more clearly.

 What’s your advice for aspiring writers?